Unveiling Adobe Commerce as a Service

 Adobe remains committed to supporting existing Adobe Commerce installations.
 Adobe Commerce 2.4.7 will be supported until April 2027, and 2.4.8 is expected to launch in April 2025, with support continuing through 2028.

-Adobe Commerce as a Service is aimed at merchants who want a fully managed, cloud-native solution.
+Adobe Commerce as a Service is designed for merchants seeking a fully managed, cloud-native solution.
 Adobe will offer migration tools and support to ensure a smooth transition for businesses moving to the new model.

 Customization in the Adobe Commerce as a Service Era